Grand Portage National Monument Rendezvous Days

 The Pow Wow, hosted by the Grand Portage Band, is located just up the road within walking distance of the Monument.

-• For questions about the Pow Wow, including vendors, please email Brittany Anderson at the offices of the Grand Portage Band of Lake Superior Chippewa
+• For questions about the Pow Wow, including vendors, please contact the Reservation Tribal Council office of the Grand Portage Band of Lake Superior Chippewa at 218-475-2277.

-• For details about the Pow Wow and schedule (coming soon) see the Grand Portage Rendezvous Days Facebook Page
+• For details about the Pow Wow and schedule see the Grand Portage Rendezvous Days Facebook Page.

 • Service animals are allowed outside of the arena as long as they have their vests on.
 All dogs are prohibited within the dance arena.